ancient-military-history

 Military Ethnicity (1644–1912 CE)

 The Qing Dynasty, founded by the Manchus, maintained a strict ethnic separation in its military recruitment.
 Their primary instrument was the Eight Banners system.
-Originally a tribal organization, the Banners absorbed Manchu, Mongol, and some Han Chinese forces who surrendered early.
+Originally a tribal organization, the Banners absorbed Manchu, Mongol, and some Han Chinese forces who surrendered early—these Han bannermen were limited to a small minority.
 Banner membership was hereditary.
-Bannermen were professional soldiers, receiving state pay and rations.
+Bannermen were professional soldiers, receiving state pay, rations, and land grants.
 They were stationed strategically in garrisons across China, separate from the general population.
+A bannerman's duty was to his banner, not to his locality.

 To control the vast Chinese population, the Qing created the Green Standard Army, primarily composed of Han Chinese volunteers.
-This force acted as a gendarmerie and local security force.
+This force acted as a gendarmerie and local security force, stationed in provincial capitals and towns.
 It was deliberately kept fragmented under civilian control to prevent revolt.
 A rigid glass ceiling existed: Bannermen held the highest posts, while Green Standard officers could only rise so far.
 The Banners were seen as the elite core, but they declined over the peaceful 18th century, becoming expensive ceremonial units.
-By the 19th century, both the Banners and Green Standard had decayed, forcing the Qing to rely on regional militia forces led by Chinese gentry, such as the Hunan Army, to suppress the Taiping Rebellion.
-This decentralization of military power in the late Qing mirrored the patterns of earlier declining dynasties.
+By the 19th century, both the Banners and Green Standard had decayed, unable to fight the European forces of the Opium Wars or suppress the massive Taiping Rebellion.
+The Qing was forced to rely on regional militia forces led by Chinese gentry, such as the Hunan Army of Zeng Guofan and the Huai Army of Li Hongzhang.
+These forces were raised, trained, and equipped locally, often with modern weapons purchased from abroad.
+This decentralization of military power in the late Qing mirrored the patterns of earlier declining dynasties, leading to a loss of central control and ultimately the fall of the empire in 1912.

 Common Threads Across Dynastic Lines